 The use of a ceramic conical burr grinder is due to this specific grinder providing a more consistent and accurate grind size and greater resistivity to heat, which helps to maintain the integrity of the coffee beans and helps you to brew better coffee.

 Control of your water temperature can be done with a digital thermometer or, better still, a digital temperature controlled kettle.
-The digital coffee scales help you to use exactly the correct weight of coffee and water and ensures the perfect coffee to water ratio.
+The digital coffee scales help you to use exactly the correct weight of coffee and water and ensure the perfect coffee to water ratio.

 Use all 4 pieces of equipment, and you will brew stellar coffee.